Kid's Book Revisions Plus Home Page

 Ten Mistakes Writers Don't See -- a great checklist for use when revising.

-Suggestions are welcome, but we will not act on all of them.
+Suggestions are welcome, but we may not act on all of them.